A Terrible Mercy

 oooo“When they finally dissected him it was impossible to tell one organ from another.
 Everything had sort of joined together in a putrid mass of blackened ooze.
 Blood pudding, the doctor called it.
 Cases like that made ebola front-page news back in the day.
 A lot of books were written on the subject, some scientific, some sensational.
 But no collection of words could ever describe what I saw.”
 The hands stopped their incessant worrying as he fell silent, then resumed as he spoke.

-oooo“Life would be much easier if all the devils had horns.
+oooo“Life would be much easier,” said Rhodes, “if all the devils had horns.
 Nice little speech, though.
 I don’t guess you’ll be delivering it at that environmental feel good they’re having across town.

-oooo“Ebola doesn’t belong on your list, though.
+oooo“Ebola doesn’t belong on your list, though, Avery.
 It’s earned whatever fear it inspires.”
 Rhodes removed a handkerchief from the inner pocket of his overcoat and dabbed at his forehead.
-“I’ll tell you how bad it was; I’d bought this old plantation along the eastern rift – within sight of Kilimanjaro – and was fixing up whenever I had the chance, the odd week or fortnight here and there.
+“I’ll tell you how bad it was; I’d bought this old plantation along the eastern rift—within sight of Kilimanjaro—and was fixing up whenever I had the chance, the odd week or fortnight here and there.

 oooo“Seven years I stuck at it.
-Not wallpaper and garden gnomes, either, mind.
-First I had to reclaim the land itself – sixty acres of it.
+Not paint and wallpaper, either, mind.
+First I had to reclaim the land itself—sixty acres of it.
 Not as hard to do as to keep done the way things grow down there.
-Then I raised the main house – which wasn’t much more than clapboards with a tin roof held in place by cobwebs to begin with – and installed a proper cellar only to find termites had got at the sills and cross-members – had to replace every last one of them.
+I swear you could hear the grass grow.
+Then I raised the main house—which wasn’t much more than clapboards with a tin roof held in place by cobwebs to begin with—and installed a proper cellar only to find termites had got at the sills and cross-members—had to replace every last one of them.

 oooo“Every sou I had in the world went into the place.
 I was going to cash in my chips next furlough and erase myself from civilization; slip off the grid, as they say.”